oddbird/oddsite/content/2019/10/09/css-tricks-sass-modules.rst

 image:
   - src: 'blog/2019/sass-logo.png'
 summary: |
-  Sass rercently launched a major new feature you might recognize from other languages: a module system.
+  Sass recently launched a major new feature you might recognize from other languages: a module system.
   The new syntax will replace ``@import`` with